MicrosoftDocs/learn/learn-pr/powershell/connect-commands/includes/2-pipeline.md

 - You can call only a specific cmdlet and assign values to the mandatory parameters.
 - You can use the cmdlet in a pipeline, which is a long expression where the cmdlet operates on input that's usually the result of calling another cmdlet.

-PowerShell treats these two approaches differently by letting you, as author of the cmdlet, specify the field `Accept pipeline input?`.
+PowerShell treats these two approaches differently by letting you, as author of the cmdlet, specify the `Accept pipeline input?` field.
 This field takes a Boolean as a value.
 If the value is _true_, PowerShell accepts the pipeline data.

 As part of your learning journey, it's important to understand: